mdlb83/rvwb11.02.25/GOOGLE_MAPS_SETUP.md

 ## Troubleshooting

 ### Map Not Loading
-- Verify API keys are correct in `app.json`
+- Verify API keys are correct in `.env` file
 - Check that Maps SDK APIs are enabled in Google Cloud Console
 - Ensure API key restrictions allow your app (if restrictions are set)
 - Check Expo logs for API key errors